Joseph-Alphonse-Paul Cadotte: Life

-Cadotte was born in Montreal on December 12, 1897.
+Cadotte was born in Montreal, Québec, Canada on December 12, 1897.
 He was the son of Alfred Cadotte, merchant-tailor, and Dorilda Coutu, his wife, daughter of A. Coutu, of Saint-Gabriel de Brandon.

-He attended primary school at the Jardin de l'Enfance, and took science courses at the Collège Mont-Saint-Louis :fr:Collège Mont-Saint-Louis, a private secondary school.
+Cadotte attended primary school at the Jardin de l'Enfance, and took science courses at the Collège Mont-Saint-Louis :fr:Collège Mont-Saint-Louis, a private secondary school.
 He attended l'École Polytechnique de Montréal for two years before finishing his studies at the École Technique, where he distinguished himself by completing in only one year, a complete course on industrial engineering where the majority of his work was published in the school's academic journal (les annales de l'École), and by winning the gold medal from the provincial government bestowed upon the most deserving student.
 Cadotte graduated with high distinction in 1919.

-During the same year, he was appointed regular professor in mathematics, industrial engineering and industrial design at the École Technique.
+During the same year, Cadotte was appointed regular professor in mathematics, industrial engineering and industrial design at the École Technique.
 Although relatively young, he was nonetheless considered an authority on technical education.

-He was absorbed in his work and devoted almost exclusively to the education of his many students.
+Cadotte was absorbed in his work and devoted almost exclusively to the education of his many students.
 He was considered an attractive man of athletic build and was adept in several sports, indoor and outdoor.
 He most excelled in fitness, tennis, swimming and billiards.
 He was a key player in developing and promoting the game of tennis among French-Canadians.
 As a lifetime member of the l'Association Athlétique National, he endeavoured greatly in making the association an important institution in Canada.